Mike Sadler: Military career

 In 1937, Sadler moved to Southern Rhodesia (now Zimbabwe) to work on a tobacco farm.
 When the Second World War began in 1939, he enlisted in a Rhodesian regiment anti-tank unit of the British Army that would fight Erwin Rommel's Afrika Korps along the Egypt–Libya border.
-He was rapidly promoted to sergeant.
+He was rapidly promoted to sergeant, though was later demoted after a disagreement with an officer.

 While on leave in Cairo, Egypt, Sadler convinced members of the recently assembled Long Range Desert Group (LRDG) that he could serve as their truck convoys' celestial navigator.
 In this role, he guided Special Air Service (SAS) commandos across the Libyan Desert for nighttime raids on Axis airfields and bases.
 He used a theodolite to identify the group's position, even on the uneven terrain of sand dunes.

 During his first assignment with the LRDG, Sadler navigated the SAS across more than 400 mi (643.74 km) of desert between the Jalo Oasis in Cyrenaica, Libya, and the Axis airfield in Tamet, Libya, enabling the British Army to destroy twenty-four aircraft and kill dozens of German and Italian pilots.
 Soon after, he was promoted to corporal and awarded the Military Medal.

 In the July 1942 raid on the Sidi Haneish Airfield in Egypt, Sadler navigated eighteen jeeps, each armed with four Vickers K machine guns, to destroy thirty-seven German aircraft.
 However, during an attempted raid on Benghazi as part of Operation Bigamy in September 1942, the LRDG was unable to avoid Italian reconnaissance, resulting in the loss of seventy armed vehicles.

 In January 1943, SAS founder David Stirling sought to lead a small group through the Tebaga Gap and meet with the British First Army for a push against Axis forces in Tunis, Tunisia.
 While Stirling and ten of the soldiers were captured by German forces, Sadler escaped with Johnny Cooper and Freddie Taxis, walking 110 mi (177 km) without food and water until they reached the French Foreign Legion and American 26th Infantry Regiment in Tozeur, Tunisia.
 Lieutenant Colonel John W. Bowen suspected the trio were German spies, but Sadler eventually negotiated his release to join the British Eighth Army for the remainder of the Western Desert campaign.

 In early 1944, Sadler was stationed in Darvel, Scotland, to train SAS members for the June 1944 Normandy landings.
 In August 1944, he parachuted into France as part of Operation Houndsworth and was awarded the Military Cross for killing two German machine gun crews using an armed jeep behind enemy lines.
 In 2018, Sadler was made a Knight of the French Legion of Honour in a private ceremony held in the London Embassy of France in recognition of his service.